#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 Overview of ECCP

 Architecture diagram for implementing custom models served outside of an EMR vendor's system.
-Research data warehouse generates reports that are then sent to the external model implementation environment, the model generates predictions which are then passed to the EMR system.
+Research data warehouse generates reports sent to the external model implementation environment, and the model generates predictions that are then passed to the EMR system.

 This infrastructure tightly integrates Epic’s various systems so that data can flow fairly seamlessly from Chronicles to the model and the end user.